awpratten/awpratten.github.io/content/Gear/_index.md

 ### Roland Cube 30x

 A digital modeller.
-I seriously considered either this or the Roland Cube 60 but ultimately decided I just didn't need the power.
-The 30x suits me fine.
 I prefer using the JC Clean, Black Panel, and Tweed models.
-I mostly used this platform for recording with Name With No Sound as it outputs a good line level signal that can be used into the mixer/recorder.
+I mostly used this platform for recording with [Name With No Sound](/content/Projects/namewithnosound) as it outputs a good line level signal that can be used into the mixer/recorder.

 ### ZT Lunchbox
 When I saw this thing I knew I had to have it.
 If I was to design an amplifier this would probably have been it.
 Small, clean, loud with nothing extra.
 It can be used standalone or as a head.
-I have used it a number of times for practice with Name With No Sound and performed with it.
+I have used it a number of times for practice with [Name With No Sound](/content/Projects/namewithnosound) and performed with it.
 It is a perfect clean  platform for my pedals.
 I am on a 3rd generation of Lunchbox.
 The 1st gen box I had originally had a lot of hiss.
 I contacted the designer at ZT and he agreed to send me a newer one.

 ### Peavey Special 130

 Freakishly loud and heavy.
 My dad and I split the cost of this thing back in the 80's.
-I used it for almost all the Bits Of Food performances.
+I used it for almost all the [Bits Of Food](/content/Projects/bitsoffood) performances.
 He used it in The Nihilist Spasm Band.
 This thing is completely overkill for almost any venue.
-I haven't used it in years but the Spasm Band still uses it.